-Garfield Re-2 discovers $4.54 million general fund surplus after presentation error
+Garfield Re-2 discovers $4.48 million general fund surplus after presentation error

 The district also said mid-year modifications to the readopted budget were based on conservative projections in relation to student count and revenue per pupil.

-“In addition, approximately $700,000 of unexpected revenue in the form of federally

-allocated Corona Relief Funds was realized during 2019-20, an amount unknown at the time of preparing the 2019-20 Budget,” Hamilton stated in the email.
+“In addition, approximately $700,000 of unexpected revenue in the form of federally allocated Corona Relief Funds was realized during 2019-20, an amount unknown at the time of preparing the 2019-20 Budget,” Hamilton stated in the email.
 “The re-adopted budget is a better reflection of the District’s financial position because these numbers are now known.”

 “We’re right in line where we should be on expenditures,” Trautenberg said on Feb.
 22.